 Sodium compounds are used to produce various materials.
 Firstly, they’re used to produce paper.
 In the paper-making process, sodium hydroxide treats/separates fibers in the pulling phase.
 Secondly, they’re used to produce clear glass.
 In this process, we heat sodium carbonate with calcium oxide.
 Thirdly, sodium compounds are used in creating different metals.
 For example, sodium combined with titanium tetrachloride produces titanium metal.
 In another reaction, sodium is a catalyst to create artificial rubber.
 Similarly, there are other materials (e.x. foodstuffs and fertilizer) which involve sodium in their production/usage.

 Sodium-vapour lamps generate a yellow, monochromatic glow, which illuminates streetlights.
 These lamps contain electrodes, metallic sodium, and forms of neon and argon.
 When current passes through the ionized neon and argon – it vaporizes the metallic sodium, and the sodium ionizes to generate a shiny, yellow glow.

 The History of Sodium

 Surprisingly, the element sodium was used in the prehistoric times for a number of reasons.
-Its compounds has uses in flavoring, relieving headaches, and manufacturing glass.
-These sodium compounds were derived from various sources.
-For example, sodium carbonate was derived from the ashes of special plants, whereas sodium chloride was derived from seawater.
+Its compounds have uses in flavoring, relieving headaches, and manufacturing glass.
+Various sources produce sodium compounds.
+For example, the ashes of special plants derive sodium carbonate, and seawater produces sodium chloride.
 Needless to say, sodium’s versatility attracted several scientists and chemists to look into its composition.